 Productivity, planning, and seamless internal communication are highly topical issues nowadays.
 Each company with a distributed workforce has its proven ways of keeping order.
 Although traditional physical calendars have their charm, they cannot keep up with the pace of life of an average office worker like their digital counterparts – calendar apps – do.

-Keeping the calendar is the easiest way to control your schedule.
-However, we don’t recommend planning on paper.
-Although traditional physical calendars have their charm, they are not able to keep up with the pace of life of the average office worker as well as their digital counterparts.
+Keeping the calendar is the easiest way to control your schedule, but we wouldn’t recommend planning on paper.
+Although traditional physical calendars have their charm, they cannot keep up with the pace of life of an average office worker like their digital counterparts do.

-Gmail for business with a personalized domain and full administrative control over user accounts is a SaaS called G Suite.
-Among the applications available in G Suite are those that we know well from private Gmail (like Calendar, Sheets, or Google Docs) but not only.
+Gmail for business with a personalized domain and full administrative control over user accounts is a SaaS called Google Workspace.
+Among the applications available in Google Workspace are those that we know well from private Gmail (like Calendar, Sheets, or Google Docs) but not only.
 There are also those which are available only in the paid option, i.e. Google Currents social platform, Google Vault data archiving service, Google Meet (with full functionality), and admin panel.

-How does G Suite extend the functionality of Google Calendar?
+How does a Google Workspace subscription extend the functionality of Google Calendar?

-- In the G Suite administration panel, you can add company resources such as conference rooms, cars, 3d printers, video call equipment, etc. All these resources can be found on the drop-down list when creating a calendar event, from where you can book them for a specific time.
-This is an ideal way to maintain order.
+- In the Google Admin panel, you can add company resources such as conference rooms, cars, 3D printers, video call equipment, etc. All these resources can be found on the drop-down list when creating a calendar event, from where you can book them for a specific time.
+It is an ideal way to maintain order in reservations.
 Read more about how Bonnier Business Group uses this feature in our case study.

-- When everyone in an organization has a G Suite account (not necessarily in one domain), subscribing to individual employees’ calendars, as well as entire departments or resources, is a matter of a few clicks.
+- When everyone in an organization has a Google Workspace account (not necessarily in one domain), subscribing to individual employees’ calendars and entire departments’ or resources’ is a matter of a few clicks.

-- G Suite includes the Google Meet video-conferencing application.
-Private Gmail users can only join meetings they’ve been invited to.
-In the company’s Google Calendar, you can generate a unique video conference room link with the meeting, which will be available to all guests, and each event can hold up to 500 participants.
+- Google Workspace includes the Google Meet videoconferencing application with advanced features.
+In the company’s Google Calendar, you can generate a unique video conference room link with the meeting, available to all guests, and each event can hold up to 500 participants.